An Indonesian Instagrammer captures the surprising normalcy of ordering street food in Pyongyang, the capital of North Korea.

 Women in floral aprons and hats look out from emerald colored stalls, serving pancakes and hand rolls to guests — of which there are few.
 The unfinished Ryugyong Hotel looms in the distance.
 Parker, an Indonesian man who according to his website lives with his wife and children in the North Korean capital, finds his meal and eats it with chopsticks.

 It’s unclear in what capacity Parker works in Pyongyang, but according to his blog he arrived in late 2012, and lives in a diplomatic compound in the city’s Munsu District.
-Since his arrival, he has documented everything from the traffic cops to his daughters’ first day of school.
+Since his arrival, he has documented everything from the streets of Pyongyang to its traffic cops to his daughters’ first day of school.

 North Korea imposes very strict regulations on who can enter — let alone live — within its borders.
 According to the Migration Policy Institute, migration to the country “primarily involves temporary visits by (mostly South Korean) business managers, investors, and tourists,” which is generally orchestrated by the South Korean Ministry of Unification in an attempt to “bring the North and South economically, socially, and eventually politically closer together.”